The Difference Between Millah and Deen

 والفَرْقُ بَيْنَ المِلَّةَ والدِينِ أنَّ المِلَّةَ مَا شَرَعَهُ اللهُ، والدِينِ ما اعْتَقَدَهُ النَاسُ تَقَرُّبًا إلَى اللهِ، فَصَارَ كُلَ دِينٍ مَلَةً، وليْسَ كلَ مِلَةٍ دِين

-"The difference between millah and deen is: millah is what Allah legislated, but deen is what people believed in as a kind of worship to Allah.
+"The difference between millah and deen is: millah is what Allah legislated, but deen is what people believed in as a kind of servitude to Allah.
 Thus every deen is considered millah, but every millah is not considered deen" (Tafsir al-Marudi, Vol. 2, p.
 239)

 The Maliki scholar Qurtubi holds a similar view in his tafsir (Tafsir Qurtubi, Vol. 2, p.
 91)